data-and-visualization/blogdown2-rfun/content/portfolio/intro_2_r_tidyverse.md

 For **visualization** we introduce `ggvis`.
 Beyond ggvis, we may also introduce `ggplot2` and `sf`  (mapping/GIS) as time allows.
 Both ggplot2 and sf packages are complex enough that we offer separate [workshops](/#portfolio) for each topic.

-Attendees will be signed-up for up to six months of free academic access to the interactive training at [DataCamp](http://datacamp.com/).

 Typically, this workshop is offered once a month.
 The best way to find out about future workshops is by subscribing to Rfun [workshop annoucement list](https://lists.duke.edu/sympa/subscribe/rfun) or browsing our broader listing of [DVS workshops](https://library.duke.edu/data/workshops).